 Two honor rolls are published.
 To be eligible for A/B honor roll, students can have no grade lower than a B-.
 Students who receive no grade lower than A- will be placed on the All A Honor Roll.
 All classes carry letter grades, and all classes are figured into honor roll and GPA.
+Students must be a full time student to be eligible for Honor Roll.
 The honor roll is published at the end of each quarter.
 Semester honor rolls will be published at the end of each semester.